foogod/modgrammar/doc/libref.rst

       If set to :const:`True` (default), indicates that in cases where this grammar could match multiple instances of a sub-text (i.e. for grammars that match repetitions), it should attempt to match the longest possible string first.
 By contrast, if set to :const:`False`, the grammar will attempt to match the shortest repetition first.

-      Note: This attribute does not have any affect on most custom grammars (because most custom grammars are not themselves repetition grammars (instances of :class:`Repetition`)).
-If you are looking to change this behavior in your own grammar definitions, you likely want to use the *collapse* parameter of :func:`REPETITON` (and related functions) instead.
+      **Note:** This attribute does not have any affect on most custom grammars (because most custom grammars are not themselves repetition grammars (instances of :class:`Repetition`)).
+If you are looking to change this behavior in your own grammar definitions, you likely want to use the *greedy* parameter of :func:`REPETITON` (and related functions) instead.
 Changing this attribute is mainly useful if for some reason you want to make a custom subclass of :class:`Repetition`, or if you are making a custom grammar element (with a custom :meth:`grammar_parse` definition) for which this setting might be significant.

    .. attribute:: Grammar.grammar_collapse_skip

       Specifies that, if an enclosing grammar is set to collapse, and this grammar is in its sub-grammar list, instances of this sub-grammar should also be left out of the resulting parse tree.

-      Note: There is usually no reason to set this attribute.
+      **Note:** There is usually no reason to set this attribute.
 (It is enabled by default for :func:`LITERAL` grammars, as it is often desirable to leave literal matches out when collapsing grammars since they usually provide no information which isn't already known to the grammar designer.)

 Overridable Class Methods
 -------------------------